extend-commerce/docs/quick-order/Product_Tables_Setup.md

   - **Grouped**: A variant selection column is added, allowing customers to choose and add specific variants to their cart.
   - **Folded**: Variants are hidden under a parent product until clicked, displaying variants in an accordion-style view.

 c. **Enable Search**: Allows customers to search for products within the table.

 d. **Enable Filters**: Provides customers with filter options for more intuitive browsing.
+e. **Enable Buying**: Check this box to allow adding products to the cart.
+This unlocks the **Buying Experience** option with two modes:</br>
+  - **Cart Button**: Adds an "Add to Cart" button.
+Choose placement at the item, table, or both levels.
+  - **Auto Add**: Automatically adds products to the cart when quantities are updated.

-e. **Enable Image Lightbox**: Enable image lightbox for larger image views.
+f. **Enable Image Lightbox**: Enable image lightbox for larger image views.

-f. **Enable Stock Availability**: Displays "In Stock" or "Out of Stock" labels in the Quick Order for products with inventory tracking enabled in Shopify.
+g. **Enable Stock Availability**: Displays "In Stock" or "Out of Stock" labels in the Quick Order for products with inventory tracking enabled in Shopify.
-g. **Enable Stock Quantity**: Displays the available stock quantity for each product in the Product Table, provided inventory tracking is enabled in Shopify.
+h. **Enable Stock Quantity**: Displays the available stock quantity for each product in the Product Table, provided inventory tracking is enabled in Shopify.
-h. **Products per Page**: Define the number of products to display per page.
+i. **Products per Page**: Define the number of products to display per page.
 ![Quick_Order_Setup](./images/CreateProductTable.png)

-### b. **Products Tab**
+### ii. **Products Tab**

 - **Display Product Selection**: Choose whether to display all products or only specific collections.
 - **Selected Collections**: If opting for specific products, choose collections from a dropdown menu.